ibm-cloud-docs/watson-knowledge-studio/dictionaries.md

 To add a dictionary to your workspace:

-1. Log in as a {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} administrator or project manager and open the **Assets & Tools** > **Pre-annotators** > **Dictionaries** tab.
+1. Log in as a {{site.data.keyword.knowledgestudioshort}} administrator or project manager and open the **Assets & Tools** > **Pre-annotators** > **Dictionaries** tab.
 1. Perform one of the following tasks:

     - Click the **Upload Dictionary** button, select a dictionary, and then click **Upload**.
 After you upload a dictionary, click **Manage Dictionaries** to view the dictionary and associate it with an entity type.

-        - You can upload a ZIP file that contains a dictionary that you exported from another {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} workspace.
-You must upload the type system that was exported from the other workspace in JSON format before you can upload the corresponding dictionary file.
-You can edit and add entries to a dictionary that you reuse from another {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} workspace.
-See [Importing resources from another workspace](/docs/services/watson-knowledge-studio/exportimport.html) for more details.
+        - You can upload a ZIP file that contains a dictionary that you downloaded from another {{site.data.keyword.knowledgestudioshort}} workspace.
+You must upload the type system that was downloaded from the other workspace in JSON format before you can upload the corresponding dictionary file.
+You can edit and add entries to a dictionary that you reuse from another {{site.data.keyword.knowledgestudioshort}} workspace.
+See [Uploading resources from another workspace](/docs/services/watson-knowledge-studio/exportimport.html) for more details.

-        Importing a CSV file is also supported, but importing it directly as a dictionary creates a preview-only dictionary that you cannot edit or use to pre-annotate documents.
+        Uploading a CSV file is also supported, but uploading it directly as a dictionary creates a preview-only dictionary that you cannot edit or use to pre-annotate documents.
 To upload a CSV file that you can edit and use for pre-annotation, click **Manage Dictionaries** and then **Create Dictionary** to create a dictionary first, and then upload the CSV content as entries to that newly created dictionary.

     - Click the **Manage Dictionaries** button to create a new dictionary to which you can subsequently add dictionary entries.